ethereum/portal-network-specs/witness.md

 and recreate it at the same time by using a fixed allocated buffers.
 That helps efficiently transfer and encode/decode witnesses.

+The witness allows to walk through the trie and produce the witness as you go w/o buffering send it straight to a network socket.
+A peer can then receive it from the socket and it can start computing the hash of the state root straight away.

+Also, it means that the memory consumption of witness processing itself will be fixed and predictable, which helps for nodes with limited memory.

 **2. Building Forests**
 It should be possible to build a forest of tries from a single witness.
 It is needed for two use-cases: